Burmese cats ideal weight and nutrition

 As a result of separate breeding programs, there are two Burmese cat types, the British Burmese and the American Burmese.
 Bellow we will examine the British version.

-The Burmese cats possess medium in size ears, broad at the base, with slightly rounded tips.
+Burmese cats have medium sized ears, broad at the base, with slightly rounded tips.
 The ears are set wide apart.
 Their outer line continues the upper part of the face.
 In profile they have a slight forward tilt.

 Their eyes are large and set wide apart.
 The top line of the eyes is straight with a slight oriental slant towards the nose.
 The eyes' lower line is rounded.
 Their color can be all shades of yellow, from chartreuse to amber, however golden yellow is the ideal.
 In any case the color should be lustrous, particularly alert and bright.